Hank Hill

-Hank Rutherford Hill (born April 15, 1953) is a fictional character and the main protagonist of the Fox animated television series King of the Hill.
+Hank Rutherford Hill is a fictional character and the protagonist of the Fox animated television series King of the Hill.
 He lives in the fictional town of Arlen, Texas, with his family and works as the assistant manager of a local branch of Strickland Propane.
 He likes to drink beer, typically Alamo brand, in the alley behind his house with his friends.
 He is voiced by series creator Mike Judge.
 The Economist described Hank Hill as one of the wisest people on television, and in 1997 Texas Monthly included him on its annual list of the most influential Texans.

 Development

 When Mike Judge submitted the pilot script and drawings for King of the Hill to the Fox network, network executives advised him that Hank Hill should be younger than 49 years old, as Judge had described the character.
 Judge received a phone message from a network executive who told him that Hank's age should be 32, the same age as the network's average viewer.
 Judge later said, "I got all angry, and then I was like, 'Well, wait.
 It's just a drawing.'
 So I just went back with the same drawing and said, 'Okay, he's 34.'"